 1) Diligence needs to be thorough.
 Mixed ownership of assets in related, sister and subsidiary names is not uncommon.
 Making sure the papers are signed by the right entity is critical to finalizing a deal and getting genuine closure on the acquisition of any intellectual property right.

 Since I began practicing law almost 20 years ago these questions really have been asked repeatedly in the context of one burgeoning cultural phenomenon known as digital technology—which technology has had one primary (and largely freely available) medium– the internet.
 But the questions themselves and the issues that flow from them are ancient, stretching back to ancient times.
-This, combined with my own background in classical archaeology, form the bases for selection of a Latin name as the name for this blog.
-I hope we can use this blog to explore these topics together.
+This, combined with my own background in … Keep reading

 The absolute best part of my job is problem solving.
 It’s especially fun because hardly a day goes by that I don’t encounter a person saying something like “oh, I have a quick question about…,” or “I wonder if its ok if I use this photo/text…” In very limited cases is the answer really quick and easy.
 If it were, I’d be out of work and so would a lot of other lawyers.
 So in this corner, we will try to address questions we’ve encountered or questions our blog readers pose about what they can and can’t do with the work/content of others (or any other random related question that may arise).